Sending medicines abroad depends on the type of medicine and where you want to send it.

 You can buy and export some medicines but not others.
-Unfortunately, you are unlikely to be able to buy and send cancer medicines.
+Unfortunately, you are unlikely to be able to buy and send cancer medicines abroad.

 Regulations in the UK and other countries

-The Home Office tell us that you can’t get a license to send controlled drugs by post.
+The Home Office tells us that you can’t get a license to send controlled drugs by post.
 Controlled drugs include strong painkillers such as morphine.

 Most countries have restrictions on medicines you can send or take in.
 The restrictions vary a lot between countries.
-So you need to check with the country’s embassy or High Commission about their restrictions on imported medicine.
+Check with the country’s Embassy or High Commission.

 Types of medicines

-Whether you will be able to get hold of the medicine you want to send will depend on its type.
+Whether you will be able to buy the medicine you want to send will depend on its type.
 In the UK, there are 3 groups of medicines.

-These are over the counter medicines, that you can buy freely, for example from a local supermarket.
+These are often called over-the-counter medicines.
+You can buy them without needing to go to a pharmacy, for example from a local supermarket.
 The amount and type of drug you can send abroad may still be restricted by the:

 - postal service

-- laws in the country you are sending to
+- laws in the country you are shipping to

 - HM Revenue and Customs in the UK (formerly HM Customs and Excise)